Contents

 Receiving provider webhooks

 The other money-moving path is inbound.
-A payment provider calls POST /webhooks/:provider to report a real-world event — a user's purchase cleared, a payout settled, a charge was disputed.
-The :provider segment names who's calling (steam, billing, and so on); it comes from the route, not the body, so a caller can't spoof it.
+A payment provider calls POST /webhooks/:provider to report a real-world event: a user’s purchase cleared, a payout settled or failed, a charge was disputed.
+The :provider segment names who’s calling (steam, billing); it comes from the route, not the body, so it can’t be spoofed.

 The verification gate

-When you pass a Config with a webhook secret, the server gates every callback before the handler runs.
+When ports.secrets carries a webhook secret, the server gates every callback before the handler runs.
 A forged request never reaches code that changes balances.
 The checks run in order:

 1. Signature.
 The hex x-signature header must be an HMAC-SHA256 of the raw body, keyed with the configured secret.
 A mismatch is 401 INVALID_SIGNATURE and nothing downstream runs.
 The check uses crypto.subtle.verify, which compares in constant time.